surveycto/ranking-choices/README.md

 There are two parameters, both of which are optional:

 `allowdef`: If this parameter has a value of 1, then the enumerator can swipe to the next field without making any changes.
-If the parameter is any other value, or it is not included, at least one change needs to occur.
-This change can be as simple as tapping a choice so it stays in the same place.
+If this parameter is any other value, or it is not included, at least one change needs to occur before moving on to the next field.
+This change can be as simple as wiggling a choice (tap-and-hold, and move it slightly so its position does not change) so it stays in the same place.
 `numbers`:  If this parameter has a value of 1, or if it is not included, then choices will have numbers ranking them from 1 to x (x being the number of choices).
 The numbers will stay in order even as the choices are moved around.
 If the parameter has a value of 0, then these numbers will not be shown.

 ### Default SurveyCTO feature support